Has a collection account from General Service Bureau shown up on your credit report?

 When it comes to healthcare-related collections, collection agencies will generally try to work out some sort of payment arrangement.

 That may include either a partial payment in full satisfaction of the total obligation or a series of payments to satisfy the debt over time.

 Lawsuits filed by collection agencies for healthcare concerns are fairly rare, but not unknown.
 Since the debts are often large, the likelihood of a lawsuit can be high, particularly if the consumer fails to cooperate with the collection agency.

 If it reaches that point, the collection agency may bring a lawsuit against the consumer.
-If they’re successful, they’ll be able to legally garnish the consumer’s wages until the debt is paid.

 If you suspect General Service Bureau or any other collection agency may pursue legal action against you, we strongly recommend engaging the services of a credit law firm.